open-sauced/docs/docs/job-seekers-guide/categorize-contributions.md

 | Industry/Area of Interest | [Frontend, Backend, Fullstack, ML, AI, etc.] |
 | Example Job Links         | [Link to desired jobs]                       |

-## How to match job requirements to your current skills
+## How to Match Job Requirements to Your Current Skills

 A common mistake for many job seekers is to send out the same resume template to all jobs.
 But in today's tech market it is important to stand out and tailor your resume to match your skills with the requirements listed.